crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/logic.md

 * [The basics of symbolic formal logic as a useful tool for legislative counsel](https://www.calc.ngo/publications/loopholes){:target="_blank"}, Waddington, CALC Loophole, Oct 2021
 * [Parsing drafts for if-then logic](https://www.youtube.com/watch?v=0PIC4UcetsI&list=PLxI6pLSZVXTp3BA9IBK-Q_yZukyImMcnq&index=2){:target="_blank"} – video from CALC conference 2022; Jersey’s project on parsing drafts for if-then structures for “Rules as Code”, Waddington, CALC Loophole, Sept 2023

-“If we draft legislation that has logical errors, every other lawyer will want to be the first to point and laugh” - Every legislative drafter ever
+“If we draft legislation that has logical errors, every other lawyer will want to be the first to point and laugh” - Every legislative drafter ever.
+In modern Commonwealth legislative drafting, the legislative drafters are creating logical structures which are expected to be coherent and in which one provision of a draft should not contradict another provision of the same draft without the relationship between them being clear (typically by saying one provision is "subject to" the other or applies "despite" the other), and the drafter has made a mistake if there is a logical inconsistency.

 ## What logic are we talking about?
 There are several aspects to logic as it relates to legislative drafting and legislation

 ### Types of logic
 * **common sense** logic - which we use to check our drafts
-* **formal** logics - which logicians use to abstract logical structures - includes propositional logic, predicate logic and deontic logic (among others), as well as different types such as defeasible logic (see below)
+* **formal** logics - which logicians use to abstract logical structures - includes propositional logic, predicate logic and deontic logic (among others), as well as different types such as defeasible logic (for handling our exceptions, and exceptions to exceptions)
 * **computer** logics - which computers use to operate, and which grew out of formal logic

 ### Types of language – can all be “parsed”